-The staff supporting the review committee’s work have updated all of the sections from the 2006 county plan.
-We have updated tables and charts using the latest census data and data from other sources.
+The staff supporting the review committee’s work updated all of the following sections from the 2006 county plan.
+Tables and charts were updated using the latest census data and data from other sources.
 When available the data was broken down to the municipality level to aid municipalities in their reviews.
-In some sections we also added additional information that will help inform the committee about changes or impacts in the county.
-These documents do not repeat all of the text from the 2006 plan, so to get a complete picture of each section you may want to review the 2006 background document section and these updates.

 - APPENDIX 3: A – Agricultural Land Use Survey

 - APPENDIX 3: B – Prime Farmland Soils Map

 - APPENDIX 3: C – Prime Farmland Soils Table

 - APPENDIX 3: D – Basins and Watersheds